markashleybell/markb.uk/content/helping-the-next-developer-readable-csharp-code.md

 What do all of those parameter values represent?

+There is [an argument for not using boolean flags as method parameters at all](https://medium.com/@amlcurran/clean-code-the-curse-of-a-boolean-parameter-c237a830b7a3), but in the real world we're often using APIs we didn't write, or consuming legacy code which can't easily be rewritten.

-By using named arguments, we can make things much clearer:
+By using named method arguments, we can make things much clearer:

     :::csharp
     var myObject1 = new ComplicatedThing(